-Eligible projects will be effectiveness monitoring projects which test a specific FPR or other rule or regulation under the Board's jurisdiction and which addresses one or more of the Critical Monitoring Questions in Section 2.4 of the EMC's Strategic Plan.3
+Eligible projects will be effectiveness monitoring projects which test one or more specific FPRs or other rule or regulation under the Board's jurisdiction and which addresses one or more of the EMC's Research Themes and Critical Monitoring Questions4.

 Proposed projects must clearly apply to management activities on private timberlands in California.
-Projects on public land may be eligible for EMC funding so long as they clearly apply to the activities and systems that exist on non-federal timberland.
+Projects on public land may be eligible for EMC funding provided they clearly apply to the activities and systems that also exist on non-federal timberland.